osprey-dcs/grc-atf-fdas/D-3-1_DESIGN_-_Design_and_Architecture.md

 From Wikipedia, https://en.wikipedia.org/wiki/Elasticsearch

-"_Elasticsearch is a search engine based on Apache Lucene.
+>Elasticsearch is a search engine based on Apache Lucene.
 It provides a distributed, multitenant-capable full-text search engine with an HTTP web interface and schema-free JSON documents.
 Official clients are available in Java, .NET (C#), PHP, Python, Ruby and many other languages.
-According to the DB-Engines ranking, Elasticsearch is the most popular enterprise search engine._"
+According to the DB-Engines ranking, Elasticsearch is the most popular enterprise search engine.

 Elasticsearch is required for the following higher-level EPICS software services: